-10-day documentation
+7-day documentation

--Students exceeding 10 days of total absences (not including school activities) which are either excused or unexcused, will be required to provide professional documentation for all future absences if they are also making a grade of “D” or “F” in any class at the end of the 9 weeks.
-Attendance/Grades will be checked quarterly – at the end of the 9 weeks period.
-A letter confirming students placement on the 10 Day List will be sent.
+Students exceeding 7 days of total absences during a semester (not including school activities, Doctor’s visits with a Doctor’s note, Court appearances with a note from the Court, funerals) in which a parent calls in or sends a note from home, will be required to provide professional documentation for all future absences.
+A letter confirming student’s placement on the 7-Day List will be sent.

 -Absences without prescribed documentation will result in the absence being deemed as unexcused.